AdityaSahrawat/transaction-ranking-system/README.md

 * Ranking scores are calculated dynamically rather than cached.
 * Leaderboard sorting is currently performed in application memory.
-* Suitable for assignment-scale workloads but can be optimized with precomputed ranking tables for large datasets.
+* Suitable for assignment-scale workloads but can be optimized further for larger datasets.
+* No authentication layer has been implemented as it was outside the assignment scope.

 ---